singingwolfboy/netlify-home/_posts/2015-11-2-a-step-by-step-guide-jekyll-2x-on-netlify.md

 Once you've named the repository and clicked *Create repository* you're ready to go local.

 #### 2. Open Terminal.
-Open up a Terminal window (or the command prompt if you're on a Windows OS) and change the current working directory to your local project – the root of the directory of your page.
+Open up a Terminal window (or the command prompt if you're on a Windows OS) and change the current working directory to your local project – the root of the directory of your page (cd my-local-repo-directory).

-*Keep the Terminal Window/Command Prompt open, in between steps!*
+*Keep the Terminal Window/Command Prompt open, in between steps for your own convenience!*

 #### 3. Initialize Directory.
 Initialize the local directory as a git repository with the following line in Terminal/Command Prompt: